3allan/cr3bp/docs/_sources/kepler/properties.rst.txt

     \mathbf{h} = \mathbf{r} \times \dot{\mathbf{r}} \equiv \mathrm{const.}

 ..
 Important::
-    **The motion of the two bodies must be planar!**
+    **The motion of the two bodies must be planar, and the angular momentum is perpendicular to this plane!**

-The Laplace-Runge-Lenz Vector
+The Laplace-Runge-Lenz vector
 -----------------------------
 .. admonition:: Recall